Rules & Regulations

-To ensure the smooth run of the festival and to ensure the orchestra will be always on time at the events of the Festival, the participating orchestra has to take the travelling package provided by our appointed travelling agencies and co-operating partners for its whole stay during the festival period in Vienna.
-Please get in touch with our appointed travelling agencies on our website under “contact” and ask for their service offer.
+To ensure the smooth run of the festival and to ensure the orchestra will be always on time at the events of the Festival, the participating orchestra has to take the travelling package (hotel and accommodation, transfers, tailor made participation activities etc.) provided by our appointed travelling agencies and co-operating partners for its whole stay during the festival period in Vienna.
+The orchestra has to pay the related costs (hotel and accommodation, transfers, participation fee etc.).
+Please get in touch with our appointed travelling agencies on our website under "contact" and ask for their service offer.

 Other Travelling costs:

 The participants orchestra is responsible for its own costs as followings:

 1. travel to Austria and back to his(her) home country;